AshishUchiha-afk/Plant_disease_prediction_with_CNN/README.md

 ## 🚀 Future Improvements

 - Add more plant types and diseases
-- Deploy the model via Flask or Streamlit for live predictions
 - Improve accuracy using transfer learning (e.g., MobileNet, EfficientNet)

 ---